 Dakshinapan has Dolly’s tea shop and two identical stalls (one selling fast food and another selling South Indian snacks).
 And there is Rajendra Phuchkawala whose mitha phuchkas are one of the most sought after delicacies in Kolkata.
 There is a huge open space inside the market where one can sit & relax and enjoy a hot sip of lemon tea.

 Although there are no multiplexe cinemas in the Dakshinapan complex, they have the Madhusudan Mancha, which is one of the best auditoriums of the city.
-A variety of cultural programs (mainly theaters) are held on all the 365 days of the year.
-Before planning a trip to Dakshinapan it will be wise to look up for the shows at Madhusudan Mancha to enjoy the taste of the authentic Indian style of entertainment.
+A variety of cultural programs (mainly theaters) are held on all the days of the year.
+Before planning a trip to Dakshinapan it will be wise to look up for the shows at Madhusudan Mancha.

 Dakshinapan is listed as a shopping complex.
 But if we look deeply into the concept, it is actually a desi style shopping mall running since 1986; much before the concept of shopping malls came to India.